ACME-Project/GrainGrowthXPMF/src/README.txt

 --- 0.B.
 OpenMPI Installation ---

+You will need to install the packages for OpenMPI, an extensive library of Message Passing Interface protocols for parallel processing.

+This can be installed on Debian by using

+sudo apt-get install package

+for the following OpenMPI packages: openmpi-common openmpi-bin openmpi-doc libopenmpi-dev

 --- 1. General Use ---

 As this simulation software was written using MMSP, it follows the